EC2 Scheduler – There’s a tool for that.

 Click to Expand

-Users have a choice of parking their non-production instances using a pre-configured schedule (for example “On” from 8:00am to 5:00pm Monday through Friday, during standard production time) or creating a custom schedule of their own.
+When it comes to actually implementing this in their environment, users have a choice of parking their non-production instances using a pre-configured schedule (for example “On” from 8:00am to 5:00pm Monday through Friday, during standard production time) or creating a custom schedule of their own.
 New parking schedules are easy to create with the interactive UI.
 The days of the week and times of the day are displayed on a grid and can simply be selected with a click of a button.
 Users highlight the times they want non-production EC2 instances parked, and then apply the schedule to those instances for which it is appropriate.

 Immediately the UI will display a figure representing the projected savings over the next thirty days, giving users valuable insight as to optimal use does for cost reduction.
 The value of the projected savings will increase as more non-production instances are added to the parking schedule.

 However, it is not necessary to apply the same parking schedule to all non-production instances.
 Amazon recommends that users create multiple custom schedules to take different usage scenarios into account, pointing out that a “one-size-fits-all” schedule is not the most effective or realistic.
 The EC2 scheduler can cater to as many different schedules as are required – an important consideration if your organization has deployed non-production instances across different time zones.
+Many global organizations divide their users into location-based teams, and use tagging to associate EC2 instances with those teams – and then, via the policy engine. to apply the time-zone-appropriate schedule to those instances.

 How Much Can an EC2 Scheduler Save?